synakr/InvoiceForMamu/README.md

 # InvoiceForMamu
-This is a invoice generating website for Mamu that will ease his business
+This is a code for invoice generating website for Mamu, that will ease his business